ghostwond3r/iran-exposed/README.md

 SHAHKAR prevents users from acquiring new mobile accounts with multiple service providers.
 This implies that Iran maintains a 1:1 mapping of a user to a SIM profile to simplify its ability to conduct surveillance operations.
 It provides the CRA with the ability to immediately cancel a user request for a new mobile account or make changes to existing accounts.

+Relationship between Iran’s Legal Intercept System Interfaces and Mobile Service Provider Systems along with examples of Legal Intercept System Commands that query user information and control services.

+This, joint with the Behnama software, make a pure invasive system.

 | For more informations about SHAHKAR system please read this [article](https://citizenlab.ca/2023/01/uncovering-irans-mobile-legal-intercept-system/).

 <br>

+## Machine Learning

+A machine learning model (AI) use by the analyzer for the facial recognition process has been identified.

+The identification was found here:

+    ANALYZER/CORE/PEOPLE_COUNTER/pycache/people_counter.cpython-37.pyc

+> The model use is Yolov5 - Crowdhuman
+> MFR model is also use (you can see it as well in some .pyc files)